Initial Investigations into the Benefits and Challenges of Eliminating Port Overlap in Wankel Rotary Engines 2020-01-0280

-The Wankel rotary engine has historically found limited success in part due to poor combustion efficiency and challenges around hydrocarbon emissions.
-This is despite its significant advantages in terms of power density, compactness, vibrationless operation, and reduced parts count in relation to the now-dominant 4-stroke reciprocating engine.
-A large part of the reason for the poor fuel economy and high hydrocarbon emissions of the Wankel engine is the very significant amount of overlap that the use of ports opened and closed by the rotor edges creates.
-This paper investigates the feasibility operating a Wankel internal combustion engine with zero port overlap in order to mitigate this effect.
-As discussed in the paper, arranging this condition unfortunately significantly reduces the compression and/or expansion ratio of the engine, so compounding (using turbomachinery) is applied here in order to recover any expansion energy sacrificed in configuring the engine to have no overlap.
+The Wankel rotary engine historically found limited success in automotive applications due in part to poor combustion efficiency and challenges around emissions.
+This is despite its significant advantages in terms of power density, compactness, vibrationless operation, and reduced parts count in relation to the 4-stroke reciprocating engine, which is now-dominant in the automotive market.
+A large part of the reason for the poor fuel economy and high hydrocarbon emissions of the Wankel engine is that there is a very significant amount of overlap when the ports are opened and/or closed by the rotor apices (so-called peripheral ports).
+This paper investigates the benefits of zero overlap from a production engine with this characteristic and the effect of configuring a peripherally-ported Wankel engine in such a manner.
+As discussed in the paper, arranging this condition for peripherally-ported engines unfortunately reduces the trapped compression and/or expansion ratios significantly, such that when naturally-aspirated operation is simulated, a large reduction in performance ensues.

 James Turner, Matthew Turner, Giovanni Vorraro, Toby Thomas